Satmar: Institutions

+In February 2025, the New York State Education Department cut funding to two Satmar yeshivas for failing to meet secular education standards in core subjects such as English and math.
+As of May 2025, legislation was pending which would delay consequences for Hasidic and other religious schools that failed to meet secular standards and make it significantly easier for such schools to demonstrate compliance with the law.

 In media

-The Satmar community of Williamsburg was portrayed in the controversial Netflix miniseries Unorthodox in 2020, with consultation from Eli Rosen, a former Hasidic community member.
+The Satmar community of Williamsburg was portrayed in the Netflix miniseries Unorthodox in 2020, with consultation from Eli Rosen, a former Hasidic community member.
 A majority of the show's dialogue is in Yiddish.